aws-samples/aws-cdk-managed-elkk/README.md

 An Amazon EC2 instance is deployed to interact with the Elasticsearch Domain.

+New Elasticsearch take about ten minutes to initialize.

-Wait until 2/2 checks are completed on the Elastic instance to ensure that the userdata scripts have fully run.
+Wait until 2/2 checks are completed on the Elastic ec2 instance to ensure that the userdata scripts have fully run.

 Connect to the Elastic Instance using a terminal window: